- How you move through - and eventually beyond a divorce is your choice.

 While you sit around waiting for an e-mail or phone call with the results of the negotiations.

 “It’s the best you can expect to get,” you’ll be told.

 “I wouldn’t argue for more if I were you,” your attorney will say.

 So you sign the papers even though you don’t think it’s a fair deal, but you don’t want it to get any worse.

-In mediation, you and your spouse are in complete control of your future.
+In family mediation, you and your spouse are in complete control of your future.

 And you don’t need to involve lawyers if you don’t want to.

 You’re both empowered to engage in an active agreement-making process.
 And make decisions that are in your mutual best interests and the best interests of your children.

 Allowing you both to achieve your intended goals.